I am looking to recruit 1-2 MSc and PhD students for the 2026-2027 academic year.

 What are the most important factors for admission?
 What do you look for in applicants?

-The most important factor is research experience ‒ this can be through undergraduate or graduate research assistantships, writing theses, presenting at conferences, and being a co-author or first author on peer-reviewed papers.
+The most important factor is research experience and vision.
+Research experience can be from undergraduate or graduate research assistantships, writing theses, presenting at conferences, and being a co-author or first author on peer-reviewed papers.
 It is equally important to articulate your research interests within the context of the research in my lab and what you hope to do with a MSc or PhD degree and how it fits within your future career goals.
+PhD students in Geography typically have a MSc since coursework is light in our PhD program, but it is possible for MSc students to fast-track into PhD program after 1 year or continue in the PhD program after completing the MSc degree.
 Other factors I take into strong consideration are academic records (i.e., grades), particularly in math, science, and writing, your statement of purpose, and recommendation letters.
-Experience in GIS, coding, and statistics certainly help but these skills can be developed.
+Experience in GIS, coding, and statistics is certainly helpful but these skills can be developed.
 I do however expect a willingness to learn and you to put in consistent effort.
-That said, when reviewing applications, I prioritize applicants who have had a Zoom call with me beforehand.
+When reviewing applications, I prioritize applicants who have had a Zoom call with me beforehand.
+However, final decisions for admission at UBC Geography are made at the departmental level by the graduate admissions committee.
+Admissions are highly selective and competitive.
+Overall, you must have a strong statement of intent, recommendation letters, a competitive GPA, and meet the English proficiency requirements.

 What are your expectations for graduate students?

 I expect graduate students to lead at least 1 project (MSc) or 2-3 projects (PhD), each culminating in a first-author peer-reviewed paper.
-I will support students to present their work at at least 1 conference.
-I expect students to attend weekly group meetings, individual meetings, and department seminars ‒ be collegial, inquisitive, prompt, and open to feedback.
+I will support students to present their work at at least 1 national or international conference.
+I expect students to attend weekly group meetings, individual meetings, and department seminars and to be collegial, inquisitive, prompt, and open to feedback.
+Graduate students are expected to TA as part of their funding.

 When is the deadline for applications?
 When will I hear back about my application?